 The Dulwich Music Festival runs several events throughout the year for piano, fortepiano and harpsichord at various London venues.
 The festival was established in 2012 by South London-based musician Lorraine Liyanage to address the need for local music events in the vibrant community of South London.
 Starting as a small annual event at Dulwich College, the festival has expanded each year to includes more instruments and venues.
 The not-for-profit festival is run entirely by volunteers.
 If you would like to get involved, do please get in touch.
 Join our Mailing List for event updates.

-Facebook Group For Parents of Participants – ask the Organisers questions in our online discussion group.
+Facebook Group For Participants (or guardians/parents if the participant is Under 18) – ask the Organisers questions in our online discussion group.
 Also find out about the latest events, priority entry for upcoming competitions and the festival timetables.

 Competition Rules & Festival Policies